 - Click Customize template and enter the required information.
 Do not click Next.

-- Return to VMware Log Intelligence and collect the token key provided on the Setup a Cloud Proxy Virtual Appliance form.
+- Return to VMware Aria Operations for Logs (SaaS) and collect the token key provided on the Setup a Cloud Proxy Virtual Appliance form.
 Click Copy to copy the key.
 Use the Copy control to ensure you are copying the entire key.

 Token keys are should be used within 24 hours and should be used for only one Cloud Proxy.